MaxHalford/xam/README.md

 # xam

 xam is my personal data science toolbox.
-It is written in Python 3 and built around scikit-learn's API.
+It is written in Python 3 and built around mainstream libraries such as pandas and scikit-learn.

 ## Installation